ji-podhead/kubyplexer/README.md

 > Docker Discord was disappointing.
 I asked a simnple question and they told me to hire a consultant. this is not how you treat people who want to publish free and usefull software
 > I decided to choose golang as the main language. but maybe i use python to implement the generic stuff

+>tview cant provide scrollbars, nor it gives you the possibility to create your own, so now its on slint to get it done